jharmn/typeform_example_app/README.md

 ## Example app for Typeform APIs/Webhooks

-Example application uses a 'contest entry' form, capturing first name/last name/email.
-Random winners of the contest are displayed on the 'Winners' page.
+This is an example application for a Typeform Master Class at Restart Network Rotterdam.
+It uses a 'registration'-style form, capturing first name/last name/email/pic for students in the class.

+Additionally, there is a "menu builder" form, which in turn creates a form to pick lunch selections for a week.
+This emulates the process we use at Typeform for managing our in-office lunch logistics.

 This application has no sophisticated error handling and shouldn't be used for real applications in it's current state.